Reno, Nevada: Best Place to Live, Work, Visit, and Retire

 Native venues attract many tourists away from some non-tribal resorts, but the owners of those establishments have become consultants sell large numbers of supplies to these tribal businesses.

 The Reno-Sparks Indian Colony became a federally recognized tribe in 1934.

 A number of faculty and staff positions can be found at the following institutions.

 * Morrison University

-University of Nevada Reno: National Council of Juvenile and Family Court Judges - Important regional justice and law enforcement organization located on campus.
+National Council of Juvenile and Family Court Judges: Important regional justice and law enforcement organization located on campus.

-Sports for entertainment, recreation, and even career opportunites are avaiable in the larger Reno area of Nevada at the following organizations.
+Sports for entertainment, recreation, and even career opportunities are available in the larger Reno area of Nevada at the following organizations.

 College Level Sports

 Raiders Hockey (ECHL)

 The National Bowling Stadium: "United States Bowling Congress (USBC) Opens" competitions every 3 years.
 300 N Center St, Reno, NV 89501.
 The video below shows the regionally known "Cheetah Pattern."